 SeniorServe is a program designed by the DuPage County Treasurer's Office to assist seniors manage the costs associated with their annual property tax bill.
 Below are the services highlighted as a part of SeniorServe.

-The total household income limit is $55,000 and the senior must meet certain criteria.
-For applications or questions concerning the exemption, please call the DuPage County Supervisor of Assessments office at (630)407-5858 for more information.
+The total household income limit is $65,000 and the senior must meet certain criteria for the Senior Citizens Assessment Freeze.
+For applications or questions concerning the exemption, please call the DuPage County Supervisor of Assessments at 630-407-5858 for more information.

 To qualify, the senior must:

 - be 65 years of age by June 1st of the year for which the application is made

 - have a total household income of $55,000 or less

 - have lived in Illinois at least 3 years in a property